-An additional look at figure no. 1 above reveals that all the versions share a temporal sentence in line 306: “As Inana was ascending from the netherworld”, and most of them share the same sentence in line 285.
-All the versions also share the Anuna statement, that no one can leave the netherworld without a substitution.
-The latter contains another temporal sentence regarding Inana's departure from the netherworld in line 288.
-Following the Anuna statement, the galla-demons are described in different wordings and order in each duplicate.
-This description is introduced by three of the duplicates (T, V and apparently also y, 290) with an indicative sentence identical to that of lines 285, 288, and 306 (minus the temporal component).
-One extant duplicate (V, 305c) also closes this description with the same indicative sentence.
-A final significant variation between the duplicates in those lines is the plus between lines 281 and 285 that occurs only in one duplicate (S, 282–284), and concludes with a sentence closes to that of lines 285, 288, 290, 305c and 306, though with extras.
+An additional look at figure 1 above reveals that the temporal sentence in line 306: “As Inana was ascending from the Netherworld,” is common to all the versions, and most of them share the same sentence in line 285.
+The Anuna’s statement wherein no one can leave the Netherworld without a substitution is also common to all the versions.
+The latter contains another temporal sentence regarding Inana's departure from the Netherworld in line 288.
+Following the Anuna statement, the galla-demons are described using different wording and order in each duplicate.
+This description is introduced by three of the duplicates (T, V and apparently also y, 290) with an indicative sentence identical to that found in lines 285, 288, and 306 (minus the temporal component).
+One extant duplicate (V, 305c) also concludes this description with the same indicative sentence.
+A final significant variation between the duplicates in these lines is the plus between lines 281 and 285 that occurs only in one duplicate (S, 282–284), and concludes with a sentence close to that of lines 285, 288, 290, 305c and 306, though with extras.

-It is common to assume that uniformity in textual witnesses indicates an old stratum, whereas different texts indicate for later changes that took place after the duplicates (or their urtext) had already been separated from each other.
-Therefore, the earlier stratum of the first lines of the middle section appeared to include lines 285–289 and 306, all are shared by all duplicates (with minor variations).
+Most scholars assume that uniformity in textual witnesses indicates an old stratum, whereas different texts indicate changes that took place after the duplicates (or their ur-text) had already been separated from one another.
+Therefore, the earlier stratum of the first lines of the middle section appears to include lines 285–289 and 306, which are similar in all the duplicates (with minor variations).

-Figure 2: The shared lines of all duplicates
+Figure 2: Lines shared by all duplicates